The Poland Potential

 We then move on to finding locations or opening up connections to outsourcing companies already in the region.

 Then we start recruiting and building a vibrant recruitment process.

 Then you and your team land and start to grow the team – it must have a direct connection to your own teams to ensure success.
 You cannot build a remote team that has little connection to the main business – it rarely works out well.

 Then it’s success.
 It takes time to see results from any new team no matter where they are located.
 That’s why I can help you with your ongoing success too.
 You can read more about each stage and find out more about why Poland below.

-I can help you decide whether a team in Poland makes sense for you – trust me, if the only reason you’re thinking of Poland is purely because of cost, then it might not be the right move.
+I can help you decide whether a team in Poland makes sense for you.
+If the only reason you’re thinking of Poland is purely because of cost, then it might not be the right move.
+Companies often find that their strategies (when based around cost) add more cost to the business.
 But I can help you tease this out – sometimes some improvements and nurturing of your existing team, or a small local team is a more cost effective option.

 I can also help you work out what success looks like, how to plan the growth and decide how the team structures will likely work.
 This will give you the plan you need to move forward with or without my help.
 Maybe you already have a plan – I can walk through that and spot any pitfalls or opportunities you may have missed.